2022 Zagreb Tu-141 crash: Investigation

 Croatian civil and military police quickly sealed off the crash perimeter.
-The next morning, American analyst Tyler Rogoway identified the aircraft to most likely be a Soviet era Tupolev Tu-141, which was also corroborated by Cyrillic inscriptions and red star insignia found on the scattered debris near the crash site.
+The next morning, American analyst Tyler Rogoway identified the aircraft to most likely be a Soviet era Tupolev Tu-141, which was corroborated by Cyrillic inscriptions and red star insignia found on the scattered debris near the crash site.
 There were also several parachutes hanging on the nearby trees.
 Throughout 12 March, Croatian Army continued the excavation of a remaining major part of the debris, which was wedged into the ground.
 The debris was taken to a secret location.
-On the same day, the head of Military police of Chief of Staff of Croatian Army brigadier Vlado Kovačević said that the aircraft's black box was recovered and that some fragments point to the possibility that the aircraft was also carrying an explosive device.
+On the same day, the head of the military police of Croatian Army Chief of Staff brigadier Vlado Kovačević said that the aircraft's black box was recovered and that some fragments point to the possibility that the aircraft was also carrying an explosive device.

-In an interview on 13 March, the Croatian Minister of Defence, Mario Banožić, confirmed that parts belonging to an explosive device were found in the debris of the drone.
+In an interview on 13 March, the Croatian Minister of Defence Mario Banožić confirmed that parts belonging to an explosive device were found in the debris of the drone.
 He also added that the weight of the explosive could have been up to 120 kg.

-Prime Minister of Croatia, Andrej Plenković said to the media on 17 March, that the UAV flew all the way to Croatia because Romanian and Hungarian radars did not identify the incoming object as a real threat, due to the fact that there were several false alarms in the days before the incident and it was thought that it was a glitch.
+Prime Minister of Croatia Andrej Plenković remarked to the media on 17 March that the UAV flew to Croatia because Romanian and Hungarian radars did not identify the incoming object as a real threat, due to the fact that there were several false alarms in the days before the incident and it was thought that it was a glitch.
 Given the fact that neither Romanian or Hungarian radars reported the object, NATO in turn could not order the interception of the UAV.

-On 23 March, the Minister of the Interior, Davor Božinović, confirmed that the UAV carried an aerial bomb.
+On 23 March, Minister of the Interior Davor Božinović confirmed that the UAV carried an aerial bomb.

 The investigation report was presented on 13 April.
-A detailed analysis of its metal fragments showed that the drone carrying an OFAB-100-120 aerial bomb hit the ground because of parachute failure, but no traces of military explosives, such as Trinitrotoluene (TNT), were found on it.
+A detailed analysis of its metal fragments showed that the drone carried an OFAB-100-120 aerial bomb and had hit the ground because of parachute failure.
+However, no traces of military explosives, such as Trinitrotoluene (TNT), were found on it.
 The bomb was charged by unconventional organic powder.
-On 1 December 2022, while answering questions in Sabor, Croatian defense minister Mario Banožić said NATO member states whose territories were overflown by the drone had proclaimed the drone operator a state secret.
+On 30 November 2022, while answering questions in parliament, defense minister Banožić revealed that NATO member states whose territories were overflown by the drone had proclaimed the drone operator a state secret.